 Preparation of the Caldereta del Llagosta

 Tie the lobster and put it in a pot with 6.5 cups of boiling water.
 Cook it for 15 minutes.
 Then put it away from the heat and let it cool.
 Reserve the broth.
 Chop the lobster, if possible with your hands.
-Cut garlic, tomato and onion into small pieces.
+Cut garlic, tomato, and onion into small pieces.
 Heat oil in a clay pot and sauté the onion while stirring.
 Add the tomato and the garlic and continue stirring until you get a juicy fry.
 Then add the chopped parsley and the pieces of lobster.
 When it has been cooked for 5 minutes, add the reserved broth, season it, and let it boil for 25 minutes over high heat.
 Heat a little oil in a saucepan, and sauté the remaining tomato over low heat, until it is confectioned.
 Strain the sauce and add it, together with the brandy, to the casserole.
 Leave to cook for 5 more minutes.

 Venus Verrucosa—a sea truffle

-Venus Verrucosa is a small mollusc of the Veneridae family, also known as the sea truffle.
+Venus Verrucosa is a small mollusk of the Veneridae family, also known as the sea truffle.
 We are talking about the oyster-like member of the clam family.
 Venus Verrucosa is a local delicacy, a typical Menorcan seafood; you don't want to miss.
 Due to its rarity, it is much more desirable than her sister - the famous oyster.
 So, if you are a fan of oysters, you will most definitely enjoy Venus Verrucosa.
 You want Venus Verrucosa to be served incredibly fresh with a drizzle of lemon juice.

 Menorca is known for the most beautiful sandy beaches, and as the proud owner of one of the most romantic port cities in the Mediterranean Sea—Ciutadella.
-Even though today the capital of Menorca is Mao, Ciutadella use to be the main city of this charming island.
+Even though today the capital of Menorca is Mao, Ciutadella used to be the main city of this charming island.
 Menorca dazzles her visitors with charming sunsets, blue bays, and friendly locals.
 Menorca has 88 000 inhabitants, while the size of the island is only about 700 square kilometres.
 Menorca's official language is Spanish; however, majority of locals speak Catalan (the second official language of Balearic Islands)—the Spanish dialect you can come across in Catalonia as well.

 On the island, beautiful nature and nature reserves intertwine with a vibrant history, the traces of which are found throughout the island.
 Here you can even find the remnants of megalithic stone monuments that point to a dynamic culture of this isle in prehistoric times.